AntelopeIO/leap/tests/PerformanceHarness/README.md

 </details>
 <br/>

-# Support Scripts
+# Support Classes and Scripts

-The following scripts are typically used by the Performance Harness main script `performance_test.py` to perform specific tasks as delegated and configured by the main script.
+The following classes and scripts are typically used by the Performance Harness main test class `PerformanceTest` to perform specific tasks as delegated and configured by the main scenario.
 However, there may be applications in certain use cases where running a single one-off test or transaction generator is desired.
 In those situations, the following argument details might be useful to understanding how to run these utilities in stand-alone mode.
-The argument breakdown may also be useful in understanding how the Performance Harness main script's arguments are being passed through to configure lower-level entities.
+The argument breakdown may also be useful in understanding how the Performance Harness arguments are being passed through to configure lower-level entities.

 ## Performance Test Basic

-`performance_test_basic.py` can be configured using the following command line arguments:
+`PerformanceTestBasic` (file: `performance_test_basic.py`) can be configured using the following command line arguments:

 <details>
     <summary>Usage</summary>

   ```
+  usage: PerformanceHarnessScenarioRunner.py singleTest
-  usage: performance_test_basic.py [-h] [-d D]
+                                  [-h] [-d D]
                                   [--dump-error-details] [-v] [--leave-running]
                                   [--unshared]
                                   [--endpoint-mode {p2p,http}]